 Besides, Al-Faiz is trying to venture

-Dato’ Azhar’s secret weapon when it comes to business is to always put mother as the main priority.
+Azhar’s secret weapon when it comes to business is to always put mother as the main priority.
 “For me, my mother is my muse.
-She is my biggest supporter and I always look up to her whenever I need advice,” said Dato’ Azhar who plans to list Al-Faiz Holdings in the Main Board.
+She is my biggest supporter and I always look up to her whenever I need advice,” adding that he’s planning to list Al-Faiz Holdings in the Main Board.